Community Clinic Program

-Last year, we also rolled out a new update to the free spay and neuter program.
-The Arizona Pet Project now provides free vaccinations and pays for e-collars and post operation pain medication to ensure there is no cost barrier to families with pets who need preventive care services most.
+The Arizona Pet Project also provides free vaccinations and pays for e-collars and post operative pain medication.
 Though this has led to a decrease in the number of surgeries we provide annually, we strongly feel it’s a critical step in ensuring access to care to keep pets happy, healthy, and safely in their homes.

 Learn more about our program from our Executive Director, Leanna Taylor and our dedicated volunteer Nancey Brooks, who received the SRP Presidents’ Volunteer Spirit Award, in the inspiring video below.

 A Snapshot of 2019 Numbers: